Elizabeth Falk, PTA, OPTA, NASM-PES

 Here is what you will learn:

-Vibration and Percussion Therapy: Understanding the Differences
+Vibration and Percussive Therapy: Understanding the Differences

 Deep tissue therapy.